gavinlaking/vedeu/docs/borders.md

 - It has a name.
 This name associates it with an {file:docs/interface.md Interface}.
-- Each of its corners, the horizontal, and the vertical character can be defined as different characters.
+- Each of its corners, the horizontal, and the vertical characters can be defined as different characters, with custom colours and styles.
 - It can have a foreground and a background and style, independent of the interface to which it belongs.
 - Each of the sides of the border can be shown or hidden